Das Supertalent: Season 3 (2009)

 The third season premiered on 16 October 2009 on RTL and ended on 19 December 2009.
-The judge line-up remained the same from Season 2.
-Due to the high viewing figures in the second season, RTL Television increased the number of the audition episodes from 4 to 7 and the number of the semi-finalists from 24 to 30.
+The judge line-up remained the same from season two.
+Due to the high viewing figures in the second season, RTL Television increased the number of the audition episodes from four to seven and the number of the semifinalists from 24 to 30.
 Yvo Antoni won this season and €100.000 for an act with his dog, which received a controversial response.